Yxuer/CoLiNa-Engine/README.md

 * **State**: the file specifies, for each state, its *name* (with the attribute `name`).
 * **Command**: the file specifies, for each command, its *invocation name* (with the attribute `name`).
 * **Action**: the file specifies, for each action, its *action name* (with the attribute `name`), and a list of action-specific parameters.
 The current set of actions is further explained on Section [Current action set](#current-action-set)

+Apart from these elements, there is an special, optional part of the XML file, the `OneWordCommands` section.
+Here, simple commands consisting in one word (without specifying any item) can be written: for example, for examining the current room.
+Given that actions have no information regarding their associated items, in theory, any possible kind of action could be included in these commands.

 ## Current action set